bainchild/rpc2-rs/README.md

 ---

-`TextService:GetFamilyInfoAsync(contentId)` will return a lightly modified and verified, reprocessed version of the json file specified by the contentId.
+`TextService:GetFamilyInfoAsync(contentId)` will return a verified and reprocessed version of the json file specified by the contentId.
-It has a large file length limit, which is incredibly useful as it deserializes faster than an image for the same data.
+It has a large file length limit, which is incredibly useful as it deserializes faster than an image for the same data (up to 2mb has been tested)
 `TextService:GetFamilyInfoAsync` was added in v517, march 2022, meaning it can be used in 2022 clients.

 ---